OPEnSLab-OSU/SSLClient/README.md

 [![Build Status](https://travis-ci.org/OPEnSLab-OSU/SSLClient.svg?branch=master)](https://travis-ci.org/OPEnSLab-OSU/SSLClient)

-You can also view this README in [doxygen](https://openslab-osu.github.io/SSLClient/index.html).

 SSLClient adds [TLS 1.2](https://www.websecurity.symantec.com/security-topics/what-is-ssl-tls-https) functionality to any network library implementing the [Arduino Client interface](https://www.arduino.cc/en/Reference/ClientConstructor), including the Arduino [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient) and [WiFiClient](https://www.arduino.cc/en/Reference/WiFiClient) classes.
+SSLClient was created to integrate TLS seamlessly with the Arduino infrastructure, and uses [BearSSL](https://bearssl.org/) as the underlying TLS engine.
 Unlike [ArduinoBearSSL](https://github.com/arduino-libraries/ArduinoBearSSL), SSLClient is completly self-contained, and does not require any additional hardware (other than a network connection).

 SSLClient officially supports SAMD21, SAM3X, ESP32, TIVA C, STM32, and Teensy 4.x; but it should work on any board with at least 110kb flash and 7kb RAM.
 SSClient does not currently support ESP8266 (see [this issue](https://github.com/OPEnSLab-OSU/SSLClient/issues/5#issuecomment-569968546)) or AVR due to memory constraints on both platforms.

+You can also view this README in [doxygen](https://openslab-osu.github.io/SSLClient/index.html).

 ## Overview